feedfm/iOS-Offline-Demo/README.md

 music playback is handled invisibly by the SDK when Internet connectivity is available.

+### SDK

+Version 4.2.0-beta of the iOS SDK has offline support.
+The Appledocs for this version are at http://demo.feed.fm/sdk/docs/ios/4.2.0-beta/html/ and the best way to get the library is via CocoaPods (use 'FeedMedia' version '4.2.0-beta' or Carthage (use 'github "feedfm/iOS-SDK"').

 ### Overview

 In previous versions of the SDK, the `stationList` property of the